cvc5/ethos/user_manual.md

 Boolean operators:
 - `(alf.and t1 t2)`
     - Boolean conjunction if `t1` and `t2` are Boolean values (`true` or `false`).
-    - Bitwise conjunction if `t1` and `t2` are binary values.
+    - Bitwise conjunction if `t1` and `t2` are bitwise values of the same category.
 - `(alf.or t1 t2)`
     - Boolean disjunction if `t1` and `t2` are Boolean values.
-    - Bitwise disjunction if `t1` and `t2` are binary values.
+    - Bitwise disjunction if `t1` and `t2` are bitwise values of the same category.
 - `(alf.xor t1 t2)`
     - Boolean xor if `t1` and `t2` are Boolean values.
-    - Bitwise xor if `t1` and `t2` are binary values.
+    - Bitwise xor if `t1` and `t2` are bitwise values of the same category.
 - `(alf.not t1)`
     - Boolean negation if `t1` is a Boolean value.
-    - Bitwise negation if `t1` is a binary values.
+    - Bitwise negation if `t1` is a bitwise values of the same category.
 Arithmetic operators:
 - `(alf.add t1 t2)`
     - If `t1` and `t2` are arithmetic values of the same category, then this returns the multiplication of `t1` and `t2`, which is a rational value if either of `t1, t2` is a rational value, or a numeral value otherwise.
-    - If `t1` and `t2` are binary values of the same bitwidth, this returns the binary value corresponding to their (unsigned) addition modulo their bitwidth.
+    - If `t1` and `t2` are bitwise values of the same category and bitwidth, this returns the binary value corresponding to their (unsigned) addition modulo their bitwidth.
 - `(alf.mul t1 t2)`
     - If `t1` and `t2` are arithmetic values of the same category, then this returns the multiplication of `t1` and `t2`, which is a rational value if either of `t1, t2` is a rational value, or a numeral value otherwise.
-    - If `t1` and `t2` are binary values of the same bitwidth, this returns the binary value corresponding to their (unsigned) multiplication modulo their bitwidth.
+    - If `t1` and `t2` are bitwise values of the same category and bitwidth, this returns the binary value corresponding to their (unsigned) multiplication modulo their bitwidth.
 - `(alf.neg t1)`
     - If `t1` is a arithmetic value, this returns the arithmetic negation of `t1`.
     - If `t1` is a binary value, this returns its (signed) arithmetic negation.